What is a Black Swan Event?

 Taleb outlined the three defining attributes of a black swan event:

-- An event that is unpredictable to the observer.
+- An event that is unpredictable.

 - A black swan event results in severe and widespread consequences.

 - After the occurrence of a black swan event, people will rationalize the event as having been predictable (known as the hindsight bias).

 For example, the imposition of a steel and aluminum tariff by the President of the United States may be considered a black swan event.
 Companies that export steel and aluminum to the United States, namely those located in Canada, Mexico, and Brazil, were not expecting such an announcement by the US President.